 If you’re looking for something to handle business calls for a team, you’ll quickly outgrow Google Voice’s free options.
 Having multiple people access your account or getting more than one Google Voice number for free isn’t possible.

 Their paid plans, also known as Google Voice for Workspace, allow for more users and other features and range from $10-$30 per user per month.
 Google Voice for Google Workspace also requires an active Google Workspace account, so you’ll be paying $6 per month on top of any Google Voice plan.

-Sideline’s phone plans for small businesses are either $10 or $15 per user per month.
+Sideline’s phone plans for small businesses are $9.99 per user per month.
 As you’ll see in the next section, the lower pricing does mean fewer features.

 It’s also worth noting Sideline’s pricing is pretty difficult to find.
 While the Standard and Pro plans are highlighted with some top features, you’ll have to dig into the customer support center to find a full pricing table.